 1900 Rockford Post Office

 Built by William Yancey Davenport soon after he became the Rockford postmaster, it was located adjacent to his home to serve as Rockford’s post office.
 This structure later became a cobbler’s shop and then a residence.
 It was completely renovated in 1984, and updated with new electrical wiring in 1998.
-It currently is leased as a photography studio and gift shop.

 1998: Exterior painting of Post Office Building by Hannah Holyfield and Terre Conner and 4-H teens as community project.
 Surry Community College professor and electrician class re-wired Post Office Building and brought up to today’s code, also adding outlets and overhead lighting.